szuhow/ml-zoomcamp-2024/capstone/README.md

-# Diabetes Prediction using Random Forest
+# Heart Disease Prediction using XGBoost

-This project aims to predict the presence of diabetes in patients using the Random Forest algorithm.
-The dataset contains various health-related features of patients, and the goal is to build a model that can accurately predict whether a patient has diabetes based on these features.
+This project focuses on predicting the presence of heart disease in patients using the XGBoost algorithm.
+It leverages a dataset with various health-related features to build a predictive model that evaluates the likelihood of heart disease based on these attributes.

 ## Table of Contents